NitroxHead/jupyter-book-blog/posts/mathematical-concepts.md

+---
+title: "Mathematical Concepts in Data Science"
+date: "2024-03-20"
+description: "This post demonstrates various mathematical notation and concepts commonly used in data science and machine learning."
+---

 # Mathematical Concepts in Data Science

-*March 20, 2024*

 This post demonstrates various mathematical notation and concepts commonly used in data science and machine learning.